Is a market melt-up coming? Yep.

 Today, earnings are “strong” on the surface.

 Again, the fact that these earnings are empirically dishonest is not the point now; dishonest or not, rising earnings push up markets, and like the dirty-cop Fed or that dirty-cop earnings game, one can’t fight it.
-One can only ride with it for now.
+One can only ride with it for now, and we see a nice rise for 2019 by year end.

 Reason #3: Stock Buybacks